 1/2 teaspoon vanilla

-Beat the egg whites in an electric mixer until stiff.
-Add the dry ingredients to the ricotta and milk mixture, stirring gently until just combined.
-Whisk in a small amount of the egg whites to lighten the batter, then fold in the remaining whites.
+Beat the egg whites with a handheld electric mixer until stiff (see Recipe Note).
+Stir a small scoop of the egg whites into the pancake batter to lighten the batter, then fold in the remaining whites with a spatula.

 Heat a griddle over medium-high heat.
 Melt a small bit of butter in the pan, just enough to coat the surface.
 Use a 1/3-cup measure to pour batter onto the hot griddle.
 Cook the pancakes for about 3 or 4 minutes, until the undersides are golden and you see a few bubbles popping through the pancakes.
 Flip the pancakes and cook another 2 to 3 minutes, until golden.
 Repeat with the remaining pancakes.

 Serve the pancakes immediately, with maple syrup, fruit jam, lemon curd, or powdered sugar.